An adversary bound for quantum signal processing: Finite state conversion and the adversary bound

 State conversion is a central task because several important problems are special cases.
 For example, when the starting state $\xi_x \equiv \xi$ is fixed for every $x \in D$, we obtain \emph{state generation}~\cite{ambainisSymmetryassistedAdversariesQuantum2011}.
 Furthermore, if we set $\tau_x = \ket{f(x)}$ for some discrete function $f : D \rightarrow [d]$, $d \in \N$, we obtain the \emph{function evaluation} problem, one of the first problems for which quantum query lower bounds were studied~\cite{bealsQuantumLowerBounds2001,ambainisQuantumLowerBounds2000,hoyerLowerBoundsQuantum2005}.

-In the context of state conversion, the relationship between Las Vegas and Monte Carlo complexity is well-understood.
-For an algorithm $\calA$ solving state conversion we define the worst-case Las Vegas complexity as
+In the context of state conversion, the relationship between Las Vegas and Monte Carlo complexity is well-understood: for an algorithm $\calA$ solving state conversion we define the worst-case Las Vegas complexity as

-We thus have a simple relation. \begin{theorem}[\cite{belovsOneWayTicketVegas2023}] Given an algorithm $\calA$ for exact $\xi \mapsto \tau$ conversion there exists an algorithm $\calA'$ for $\epsilon$-approximate $\xi \mapsto \tau$ state conversion with Monte Carlo complexity $\bigO(\calL(\calA)/\epsilon^2)$. \end{theorem} This is analogous to what happens in the classical case: any Las Vegas algorithm with expected complexity $T$ can be turned into a Monte Carlo algorithm with failure probability $\le p$ and complexity $T/p$, by a standard application of Markov's inequality.
+\begin{theorem}[\cite{belovsOneWayTicketVegas2023}] Given an algorithm $\calA$ for exact $\xi \mapsto \tau$ conversion there exists an algorithm $\calA'$ for $\epsilon$-approximate $\xi \mapsto \tau$ state conversion with Monte Carlo complexity $\bigO(\calL(\calA)/\epsilon^2)$. \end{theorem} This is analogous to what happens in the classical case: any Las Vegas algorithm with expected complexity $T$ can be turned into a Monte Carlo algorithm with failure probability $\le p$ and complexity $T/p$, by a standard application of Markov's inequality.
 Here we simply have $p = \epsilon^2$, by~(\ref{eq:state-conversion-output-condition-approx}).